-Hemp seed oil is cold-pressed from the seeds of the hemp plant, Cannabis sativa.
-It’s light, silky, and full of skin-nourishing fatty acids.
+Hemp seed oil is made by cold pressing the hemp seeds of the Cannabis sativa plant.
+It’s light, silky, and full of skin-nourishing essential fatty acids.

-What hemp seed oil DOESN’T contain is any psychoactive substances.
-There’s no THC—or even CBD—in hemp seed oil.
-All you get is pure goodness for your skin!
+What hemp seed oil DOESN’T contain is any psychoactive substances present elsewhere in the cannabis plant.
+This cold pressed extraction method, unlike some other hemp oils, results in no THC—or even CBD—in hemp seed oil.
+All you get is pure goodness and health benefits for your skin!

-Its scent is nutty and rich.
-Since hemp seed is one of the more delicate carriers, it should be stored in the fridge—or at least in a cool, dark area.
+Hemp seed oil smells nutty and rich.
+Since hemp seed is one of the more delicate carrier oils, it should be stored in the fridge—or at least in a cool, dark area.
 Hemp seed oil doesn’t like too much heat.
-Read on to learn what makes hemp seed so soothing, and why people with sensitive, oily, and acne-prone skin love it!
+Read on to learn what makes hemp seed oil so soothing, and why people with sensitive, oily, and acne-prone skin love it!

-Hemp seed is rich in linoleic and linolenic fatty acids, along with some oleic acid.
-It also contains vitamins A and E, making it a great antioxidant oil for skin care!
+Organic hemp seed oil is rich in linoleic and linolenic fatty acids, along with some oleic acid.
+Hemp seed oil also contains vitamins A and E, making it a great antioxidant oil for skin care and immune system protection!

 Linoleic acid has been shown to reduce signs of aging and brighten skin tone, creating a more smooth, even complexion.
 It also protects the skin’s barrier, which reduces “trans epidermal water loss” (the amount of water that evaporates from skin).
 This means it helps keep your skin hydrated.
 The skin barrier also protects against environmental damage.

 Oils rich in linoleic acid are especially useful for acne-prone and oily skin.
-Since it moisturizes skin without clogging pores, it’s helpful for people who need to balance their skin and calm red, tender breakouts.
+Since hemp seed oil moisturizes skin without clogging pores, it’s helpful for people who need to balance their skin conditions and can provide relief from red, tender breakouts.

 A lot of research has been done on the components of hemp seed oil!
-We know we can use it for…
+We know we can use hemp seed oil topically for…

-- Anti-aging: Vitamins A and E are excellent for reducing fine lines and wrinkles.
+- Anti-aging: Vitamins A and E in hemp oil are excellent for reducing fine lines and wrinkles.

-- Calming irritation: The fatty acids in hemp seed oil have been shown to soothe irritated, itchy, and even sore skin issues.
+- Calming irritation: The fatty acids in hemp seed oil have been shown to soothe irritated, itchy, and even reduce symptoms of sore skin conditions.

 - Moisturizing: Hemp seed oil moisturizes skin and repairs the skin barrier—which prevents skin from losing hydration while protecting against environmental damage (like pollution).